sequenceiq/blog/source/_posts/2014-06-19-multinode-hadoop-cluster-on-docker.markdown

 Autocomplete will help you to:

- - complete the command considering the context (without any blueprint, cluster commands are not available)
+ - complete the command in the given context (e.g. without any blueprint, cluster commands are not available)
  - add required parameters
  - add optional parameters: pres tab after double dash `--<TAB>`
  - complete parameter arguments, such as blueprint names, hostnames ...